geo-python/site/source/lessons/L5/pandas-basic-operations.rst

     row8 = dataFrame.loc[8]
     print(row8)

 ``.loc[]`` indexing returns the values from that position as a ``pd.Series`` where the indices are actually the column names of those variables.
-Hence, you can access the value of an individual columns by referring to its index using following format (both should work):
+Hence, you can access the value of an individual column by referring to its index using following format (both should work):

 .. ipython:: python